 Born July 31 in 1968 in Honolulu.
-Raised in the 1970’s on the overly sunny beaches of PCB, Florida.
+Raised in the 1970’s on the overly sunny beaches of Panama City Beach, Florida.
 That boy never did tan very well.
 That is to say, he did not tan at all.

 Not much you can do in a seasonal beach town if you expect a sunburn whenever you go out.
 However, music kept this young boy inside playing his guitar pretty much all of the time.